jebrii/altair-ui-team-exam/README.md

 Andrew has informed me that I cannot continue my development career on good terms at Altair if I continue my semicolon use.
 Consider this my last stand, then.
 I refer you in good humor to the [Semicolon Appreciation Society](http://semicolonappreciationsociety.com/).

-### Future Features

-In future, I would add pagination to this app.
-GitHub returns only 50 entries per request, so I'd want the user to be able to click "more" (or something to that effect) and be able to get a new batch of results.
-<br><br>
-I think it's ugly that the ResultsList table is still rendered when there are no results.
-I would have the rendering be conditional upon there being props.
-This is easy, but out of scope and low on the priority list.
-<br><br>
-There also should be a "No entries found" feature when the query returns no results.